-Some eclipse phenomenon are better away from the Central Path of Totality, but it’s a risky business
+Some eclipse phenomena are better away from the centerline of the path of totality, but it’s a risky business

-The shadow cast by the Moon on Earth during a Total Solar Eclipse is about 70 miles wide – the so-called Path of Totality – but where should you stand for the best experience?
+The shadow cast by the Moon on Earth during the total solar eclipse of April 8, 2024, will be between 100 and 120 miles wide.
+The so-called path of totality, but where should you stand for the best experience?

 That depends on your priorities, but there are some general rules.
-“Inside the path of Totality,” says experienced eclipse-chaser Bill Kramer, webmaster of www.eclipse-chasers.com.
-“Note there is no ‘Line’ of Totality, it is the ‘Central Path of Totality’,” he adds, clearing-up some of the semantic confusion.
-“So the advice is stand inside the Path of Totality, closer to the Central Path for more duration.”
+“Get inside the path of totality,” says experienced eclipse-chaser Bill Kramer, webmaster of www.eclipse-chasers.com.
+“Note there is no ‘line’ of totality, it is the ‘central path of totality’,” he adds, clearing up some of the semantic confusion.
+“So the advice is, stand inside the path of totality, closer to the central path for more duration.”

-Put simply, the longer you want to stare at the Sun’s mesmerising corona with your own eyes, the nearer the Central Path of Totality you need to place yourself (top tip: bring binoculars for those precious seconds, but DO NOT use them for the partial eclipse phases).
+Put simply, the longer you want to stare at the Sun’s mesmerizing corona with your own eyes, the nearer the central path of totality you need to place yourself.

-So the advice remains clear: if this is you’re first-ever Total Solar Eclipse, get to as close to the Central Path of Totality.
+So the advice remains clear: if this is your first-ever total solar eclipse, get as close as you can to the centerline of the path of totality.